shravan-padakanti/scala-1/Week-1-Lecture-1.md

 9 + 4 * 4
 25
 ```
 This model can be applied to all the expressions as long as there is no _side effect_.
 Eg. The expression `x++` where variable x returns old value of x and also increment the value of x so that the next use uses the updated value.
 The model works by using either the **call-by-value** or **call-by-name** evaluation strategy, based on which is fastest.
-Both strategies yield the same result.
+Both strategies yield the same result **provided the evaluations terminate**.

 **Call-by-value** has the advantage that it evaluates every function argument only once.
-Also it compute the passed-in expression's value before calling the function, thus the same value is accessed every time.
+Also it computes the passed-in expression's value before calling the function, thus the same value is accessed every time.

 **Call-by-name** has the advantage that a function argument is not evaluated if the corresponding parameter is unused in the evaluation of the function body.
 Also it recomputes the passed-in expression's value every time it is accessed.